jasmine-zhang-nz/DjangoPlayground/README.md

 1. After you created the app, and the models in the Django app
 2. Run the command line 'python manage.py makemigrations'.
 You may need to run 'python3 manage.py makemigrations'
-3. Alternative: go to 'Tools' -> Run manage.py Task, then type 'makemigrations'
+3. Alternative: go to 'Tools' -> Run manage.py Task, then type 'makemigrations' This make migration is used to create a mapping file in python.
+In order to create the table in the db, you need to run 'migrate'

+How to add data into your db?
+1. Run command 'python3 manage.py createsuperuser', then give a username and password
+2. Navigate to http://127.0.0.1:8000/admin/login/?next=/admin/ and login with your username and password
+3. Navigate to the relevant table and then add rows in the tables

+How to pass the object to the rendering page?
+1. Navigate to the relevant view page (.py page)
+2. In the render method, not only pass the name of the html page, but also the parameter.
+The parameter is a dictionary with all the data from the db
+3. In the html page, use add the code to loop through the objects and echo the content